Rubilmax/ethers-multicall-provider/README.md

 ## Limits

-Because calls are batched through the Multicall contract, all calls will have the Multicall contract as `msg.sender`.
-It may introduce unexpected behaviors.
+Because calls are batched through the Multicall contract, all calls will inherently have the Multicall contract as `msg.sender`.
+This has no impact on most queries, because most of the tiem `msg.sender` is not used in view functions ; but it may introduce unexpected behaviors in specific smart contracts.

 To circumvent this, just use the default ethers provider in places where you don't want `msg.sender` to be overriden.

 [build-img]: https://github.com/rubilmax/ethers-multicall-provider/actions/workflows/release.yml/badge.svg